iAbhishek91/google-cloud/Q.md

 Based on the processing powers are required only when we require huge computing power.

 However using small VMs are better when we use have option to split the processing power.

+## There are multiple storage options for a VM (mentioned in Persistent-disk.md), which option to choose when

+In most of the scenario the common option recommended by google is to add a persistent disk to your VM.

+for critical data, choose **Regional Block storage** else **Zonal block storage** for redundancy.

+for high performance additionally we can choose **local storage**.

+for better performance of the choose SSD over HDD

+if application is not concerned with latency, cloud-storage is best option.

+## What are the options to connect cloud storage

+either using API posting data using SDK or we can  use *cloud storage Fuse* tool to mount a cloud storage bucket to your compute engine instance.

+> NOTE: Cloud storage is a object storage but like a block storage in this case.

+## List the event on which Local SSD data will be persisted

+- reboot of guest OS
+- host goes through maintenance event, and live migration is configured
+- if host system experience a host error, compute engine makes a best effort to reconnect to the VM and preserve local SSD (Note this do NOT come with 100% guarantee)

+## list the event on which Local SSD data will not b persisted

+- manual stop of VM
+- shutdown of OS with force stopping the VMs
+- preemptible VM going through preemption process
+- if "stop on host maintenance events" is configured, and instance goes though a host maintenance event.
+- if host system experience a host error, and do not recover with 1 hour, compute engine  does not attempt to preserver the data on your local SSD.
+- misconfiguration of local SSD so that it becomes unreachable.
+- disable project billing. the instance will stop and data will be lost.

+## Where do local SSD physically located

+On the same server(hardware) where the VMs is hosted.
+Hence they can be created only when instance is created and cannot be used as boot device.
+Before use we need to format and mount the disk.

+## How many number of local SSD can be configured

+It depends on machine type you can attach 1 - 8, 16 or 24 max local SSD to single VM. *For example: all N1 machine type allow 1-8,16 or 24 | N2 machine type with 2 to 10 vCPU allow 1,2,4 or 8 | N2 machine type with 42 to 80 vCPU allow 8*

+## How to persist data from local block storage on some other media

+Manually we one need to perform that task.

+## What are the constraints of taking snapshot of a VM which have local SSD

+The problem happens when snapshot is taken on a VM which has /etc/fstab configured with local SSD and try to mount in a another VM.

+As remedy we have to remove the entry of local SSD from the fstab before loading the snapshot on another VM.

+## Local SSD performance is better than Persistent storage, but is there any other factors to improve the performance

+Yes, local SSD connects with VM using SCSI or NVMe interfaces.
+The interface driver should be available in the OS image we are using to create the VM.
+NVMe is faster than SCSI (max IOPS R/W of NVMe 2,400,000/1,200,000, R/W of SCSI is 900,000/800,000)

+To get max performance, attach multiple local devices(16 to 24), group them using logical volume.
+Consider using VM with 32 or more vCPU.

 ## What are the ways we can mitigate VMs unavailability